Adrian Piperi

 Adrian "Tripp" Piperi III (born January 20, 1999) is an American male shot putter who won the individual gold medal at the Youth World Championships.
-Three years later he won the silver medal, a scant centimeter behind gold at the 2018 World U20 (Junior) Championships.
+Three years later, he won the silver medal, a scant centimeter behind gold at the 2018 World U20 (Junior) Championships.

 Competing for The Woodlands High School, he completed an undefeated senior season with the 2017 Texas State Championship in the shot put.
-Collegiately he competes for the University of Texas.
+Collegiately, he competed for the University of Texas.